 We headed back to our house to make dinner and enjoy the evening, it was a calm and clear evening and it was wonderful to sit and relax and enjoy the nature while watching the mountains turn brilliant colours as the sun set.

-Bainskloof is definitely a place where you can restore your soul and connect with nature before heading back to city life.
-I will certainly be making my way back soon to discover more of Bainskloof’s hidden secrets.
+Bainskloof is a place where you can restore your soul and connect with nature before heading back to city life.
+I will be making my way back soon to discover more of Bainskloof’s hidden secrets.